 Disagreement is not a bad thing – it happens all the time, and more often than not no one cares.
 But, there are other times where we care a lot.
 And it’s necessary to be able to navigate those times if you want to be able to make change.
 Developed through research at the Project on Negotiation at Harvard Law School, we value the Difficult Conversations methodology because it provides insight and practical tools for how to discuss what matters most.
 The best resource: Difficult Conversations [Book].

-Diversity, Equity, and Inclusion
+Diversity, Equity, and inclusion

 Diversity, equity, and inclusion is a lens to 1) recognize the wide array of characteristics, experiences and values that make people different from one another; 2) ensure fair treatment, access, opportunity, and advancement for all people, while eliminating barriers that have prevented the full participation of some; and 3) build organizations, collaborations, communities, processes, and systems in which any individual or group is and feels welcomed, respected, supported, and valued to fully participate.
 We are advocates for it and work with trusted collaborators who are experts when appropriate.
-Key definitions and the cases for doing this work: Why Diversity, Equity, and Inclusion Matter [Article].
+Key definitions and the cases for doing this work: Why Diversity, Equity, and Inclusion Matter.

 The Facilitative Leadership model is built on the belief that today’s challenges and opportunities require us to think about leadership more broadly.
 Beyond just coping with change, we must design and manage processes that empower people and creating the conditions in which they can work together to achieve a common goal.
 We’ve found it to be a particularly powerful toolkit for process and meeting design, as well as strengthening facilitation skills.
-A useful and ever evolving resource on facilitative leadership is the Interaction Institute for Social Change [Blog].
+A useful and ever evolving resource on facilitative leadership is the Interaction Institute for Social Change Blog.

 The Lean Startup is a methodology popularized by technology entrepreneur and venture capitalist Eric Ries and entrepreneur and academic Steve Blank.
 Blank describes the methodology as an approach that “favors experimentation over elaborate planning, customer feedback over intuition, and iterative design over traditional big design up front development.”
 At its core is the build-measure-learn cycle where the goal is to figure out the right thing to build, and learning is the essential unit of progress toward that goal.
-Useful resources: The Lean Startup [Website and Book] or Why the Lean Start-Up Changes Everything [Article].
+Useful resources: The Lean Startup [Book] or Why the Lean Start-Up Changes Everything [Article].

 Mindfulness is the state of being active and open to the present.
 When you're mindful, you observe your thoughts and feelings from a distance, and are awakened to experiences.
 If that sounds a bit woo-woo to you, it did to us at first, too.
 But, there’s neuroscience that backs it up, and we have seen the power of using simple and short mindfulness techniques to help individuals and groups “get present” in ways that help them be open and productive.
 Check out the Search Inside Yourself Institute’s The Merits of Mindfulness at Work (Backed by Science) [Blog Post].

 There is great value in understanding the history, culture, unique assets, and pressing challenges of the places where organizations and collaborations are located and working.
-From tailored urban walking tours, to programs at relevant local historic sites, from hikes through nature to visits to local art installations, we love to build place-based experiences which get people out of their day-to-day routines and expand their understanding and sense of possibility.
-As Laurie Lane-Zucker wrote, “In an increasingly globalized world, there are often pressures for communities and regions…to devalue their local cultural identity, traditions and history in preference to a flashily marketed homogeneity…The path to a sustainable existence must start with a fundamental reimagining of the ethical, economic, political and spiritual foundations upon which society is based…This process needs to occur within the context of a deep local knowledge of place.”
+From tailored urban walking tours, to programs at relevant local historic sites, from hikes through nature to visits to local art installations, we love to build place-based experiences which get people out of their day-to-day routines, expand their understanding of the world, communities, and their histories, and inspire a sense of possibility.
+Read: The Power of Immersive Experiences on the OA Blog.

 A system is a set of connected entities, mindsets, behaviors, practices, and/or policies, which form a whole.
 This includes everything from a human body to a business to an ecosystem.
 Systems thinking is a practice to understand the big picture, by diagnosing how the system’s structure generates its results, where there are leverage points – places where small changes can produce outsized changes in those results, and how to identify those leverage points through experimentations.
 A favorite resource is Donella Meadows’ Leverage Points: Places to Intervene in a System [Article].